AxisCommunications/docker-compose-acap/README.md

 ## Securing the Docker Compose ACAP using TLS

 The Docker Compose ACAP can be run either unsecured mode or in TLS mode with or without TCP socket.
 The Docker Compose ACAP use unsecured mode without TCP socket creation as default.
+There is an option to create TCP socket, if you need to access the Docker daemon remotely.
 Use the "Use TLS" and "TCP Socket" dropdowns in the web interface to switch between the two different modes(yes/no).
 It's also possible to toggle this option by calling the parameter management API in [VAPIX](https://www.axis.com/vapix-library/) and setting the `root.dockerdwrapperwithcompose.UseTLS`